Columbus Crew SC Technical Staff

 Wolff and his wife Angela have four children –Tyler (ten), Owen (8) Gavin (5) and Ella (3).

-In a move that showcases the club’s continued investment in becoming an industry leader in the fields of performance and sports science, the Crew becomes one of just two teams in Major League Soccer to have a professional on staff in a similar role.
+In a move that showcases the club’s continued investment in becoming an industry leader in the fields of performance and sports science, Crew SC becomes one of just two teams in Major League Soccer to have a professional on staff in a similar role.
 Renowned for being the lone American in the same role in the Barclays Premier League for half of a decade, Tashjian is tasked with continuing to develop peak performance, health and wellness, sport science, strength and conditioning and recovery for the club.

-Tashjian joins the Crew from Barclays Premier League side Everton Football Club, where he served for five years as the Head of Sports Science and Conditioning and Director of End Stage Rehabilitation.
+Tashjian joins Crew SC from Barclays Premier League side Everton Football Club, where he served for five years as the Head of Sports Science and Conditioning and Director of End Stage Rehabilitation.
 During his time at Everton, Tashjian became well known for his innovative approach to player monitoring and performance development.
 While serving the club, Everton never finished outside the top eight Premiership positions, qualifying in 2009-2010 for the UEFA Europa League, appearing in the 2011-2012 FA Cup semifinal and finishing fifth in the Premier League in 2013-2014.
 During his tenure, Tashjian worked with a list of elite players including Tim Howard, Landon Donovan, Tim Cahill, Louis Saha, Phil Neville, Steven Pienaar, Romelu Lukaku and Leighton Baines.

 From 2007 to 2009, Tashjian served as Assistant Coach and Head of Fitness, Director of End Stage Rehabilitation and Reconditioning with the Crew.
 He was a part of Sigi Schmid’s staff that led the Black & Gold to Columbus’ first professional championship with the 2008 MLS Cup squad, and was a part of back-to-back Supporters’ Shield wins in 2008 and 2009 in addition to the club’s 2009 CONCACAF Champions League Quarterfinal berth.